Kiruchi/Up2Day/README.md

 ### Install Dependencies

-We have two kinds of dependencies in this project: tools and angular framework code.
+We have two kinds of dependencies in this project: tools, angular framework code and libraries.
 The tools help us manage the application.

 * We get the tools we depend upon via `npm`, the [node package manager][npm].
-* We get the angular code via `bower`, a [client-side code package manager][bower].
+* We get the angular/front-end libraries code via `bower`, a [client-side code package manager][bower].

 We have preconfigured `npm` to automatically run `bower` so we can simply do: